qzhang503/proteoQ/README.md

 Backticks were used here to embrace column keys containing white space(s) and/or special character(s) such as parenthesis.

-*NB:* The above CVs do not inform the uncertainty in sample handlings prior to the enzymatic breakdown of proteins in a MS-based proteomic workflow.
+*NB:* The above single-sample CVs of proteins are based on ascribing peptides, which thus do not inform the uncertainty in sample handlings prior to the enzymatic breakdown of proteins in a typical MS-based proteomic workflow.

 ##### 1.2.2.3 pepHist